-- (1) The WESCO International Pooled Stock Fund as of December 31, 2015 was reclassified in the fair value hierarchy from Level 1 to Level 2 to conform to the current period's presentation. - (2) The Wells Fargo/BlackRock S&P 500 Index CIT (N20) fund is measured using the net asset value practical expedient and has not been classified in the fair value hierarchy.
-The fair value amounts presented in this table are intended to permit reconciliation of the fair value hierarchy to the Statements of Net Assets Available for Benefits.
+(1) The Wells Fargo/BlackRock S&P 500 Index CIT (N20) fund is measured using the net asset value per share practical expedient and has not been classified in the fair value hierarchy.
+The amount presented in the tables for this fund are provided to permit reconciliation of the fair value hierarchy to the Statements of Net Assets Available for Benefits.